 I've avoided being active in corporate women's groups.
 I've always felt that if you put in hard, smart, good work, you'll be rewarded regardless of your specialness, and so far that's been mostly true.
 And, I've been pretty lucky to work at Google, a pretty open and forward thinking company.

 I'm not going to rehash the multitude of research, articles, and talks about gender inequality.
 There's a subtler side that, actually, I'm not even going to claim is strictly gender based, but is usually tied with gender traits.
 It doesn't hit you on the head and isn't a horror story to pin up on a wall.
 It's so subtle it's taken me 7 years as a Technical Program Manager to put a finger on.
 I'm the glue that keeps a program going from start to launch, planning, scheduling, balancing risks, resourcing, and just keeping the ship moving.

-"There isn't one right way to do something"--but there's a most accepted and most rewarded way of getting things done.
+"There isn't one right way to do something"--but there's a most rewarded way of getting things done.

 - Listen and mediate, then act